Analytics in a Day

 Before we explain what banking analytics is, let’s take a moment to first discuss data analytics.
 According to Investopedia, data analytics is “the science of analyzing raw data in order to make conclusions about that information.”
 The raw data in question can be either structured or unstructured and come from either internal or external sources.

-Organizations can leverage data analytics to do everything from learn more about their customers and improve existing processes to build predictive models and forecast growth opportunities.
+Organizations can leverage data analytics to do everything, from learning more about their customers and improving existing processes, to building predictive models and forecasting growth opportunities.
 Data analytics is a relatively broad term, one that encompasses many different forms of analysis, such as customer analytics, business analytics, predictive analytics, and so on.
 To that end, banking analytics simply refers to any application of data analytics in banking.

 Data analytics has been integral to the way banks and other financial institutions do business for some time now; in fact, the financial services industry as a whole was one of the earliest adopters of analytics, having used it to monitor and anticipate sudden changes in the market.
 Nowadays, banks need to leverage banking analytics to derive granular insights from massive quantities of data — known as Big Data — and apply those strategic findings across all levels of business.

 How Banks Can Benefit from Advanced Analytics in Banking

 Banking analytics is an asset to any institution and provides a wide range of benefits, including:

 By applying advanced analytics to customer data — such as, say, which banking products they already have or who else is in their household — you can get an accurate picture of who your customers are, what motivates them, what matters to them, and so much more.
 You can even use sentiment analysis to capture how your customers feel about your institution.